C23CA01/IoTCameraAnalytics/README.md

 Hello this is a source code of IoT Dashboard using Laravel.
-This website is useing Sneat template from Bootstrap.
+This website is using Sneat template from Bootstrap.
 Here are the steps to make this project run correctly in your computer:

 ## Installation ⚒️